vkimb/to-awk-or-not/docs/More_awk/Command_params.md

 # Trick to pass paramters on the command line

-The common way to pass options and parameters to an Awk script is via the awk option
+The common way to pass options and parameters to an Awk script is via the awk option `-v varname=value`

 ```  bash
 $ script.awk -v variablename1=value2 -v variablename=value2 filename1 filename2